jrhicks/jrhicks.github.source/content/talks/ui-principles.md

 [[[ui principles deck]]]

-This presentation will help someone with a basic understanding of CSS to both identify the patterns used in and be able to code a site like the following:
+This presentation will help someone with a basic understanding of CSS to both identify the patterns used in and be able to code a site like the following.
+An exercise has been linked below.

 <img src="/assets/images/cssday_twitter.png" width="100%"/>